changjongkim/sc_rebuttal/rebuttal_cascade.md

   prefill.
 So it is not a bottleneck.
 - **Bootstrap cost (R2).** The replica is built incrementally through the 100 ms delta broadcast, not a blocking global build.
 The full replica for 10M blocks is about 1.16 GB.
-- **Buffer copies (R3).** The copy between the Shadow Copy Buffer and a Staging Buffer is necessary, not redundant.
-The Shadow Copy Buffer holds the immutable compressed block.
+- **Buffer copies (R3).** The copy between Shadow Copy Buffer and a Staging Buffer is necessary, not redundant.
+Shadow Copy Buffer holds the immutable compressed block.
 Remote nodes read it by one-sided RDMA.
 A Staging Buffer is the per-GPU workspace where that block is decompressed.
 Keeping them separate lets one block be served to remote readers and decompressed locally at the same time, without contention.
 Removing the copy would serialize the two paths.